 3. Find out what your top content is.

-Google Analytics and show you which content are performing well including the number of views, average time spent on a specific page as well as where they browse to afterwards.
+Google Analytics and show you which content is performing well including the number of views, average time spent on a specific page as well as where they browse to afterward.
 This vital information can help you curate or create more similar content that is in demand.

 4. Find out what people are not reading or visiting on your site.